MeladH/nmapbrute-force/README.md

 First: you have to download nmap and hydra

-Second: enter to the folder after to download the file nb.sh and give the owner the permission to executing the file nb.sh .
+Second: enter to the folder after to download it and give the owner the permission to executing the file nb.sh .

 Third: ./nb.sh (to run the file)